isaacy2012/SaveTree/README.md

 # SaveTree
 ## SaveTree helps kids understand the value of saving money
 ### Team Mentor: Jamie Sanson
-### Created by Isaac, Kristine, Ming, Sacha, Amy, Elijah in just over two days!
+### Created by Isaac, Kristine, Ming, Sacha, Amy, and Elijah in just over two days!

 ### Gamification
 An intuitive, fun, and rewarding way to see where your money is going.